 An instructional program designed to integrate on-campus study with practical hands-on work experience.
-In conjunction with class seminars, the individual student will set specific goals and objectives in the study of communication.
+In conjunction with class seminars,

 COMPUTER SCIENCE

 The RED COURSE is a prerequisite.
 A C or higher is required if a student intends to take an advanced Computer Science course.
 E.g. To take COSC 1315 you must make a C in COSC 1301.